-Premier Highland spate river — short, rapid-response (4 hours), and remarkably productive relative to its size.
+Premier Highland spate river — short, rapid-response (4 hours), and remarkably productive relative to its size — but Category 3 declining populations mean every fish returned strengthens the run.
 Drains Loch Badanloch and Loch nan Clar with excellent spring salmon (February–May, peak March–April) and summer grilse.
-The Helmsdale is a compact system; every beat matters.
-Fish spring salmon with sinking-tip and tubes on the main pools; water clears fast here, so timing is crucial.
+Conservation-first fishing: mandatory catch-and-release applies throughout the season.
+The Helmsdale is a compact system where every beat matters and every decision counts.
+Fish spring salmon with sinking-tip and tubes on the main pools; water clears fast here (4-hour response), so timing is crucial.
 Grilse from June onwards make this productive through summer.
-One of the Highlands' hidden gems for spring fishing — a river that teaches precision.
+One of the Highlands' most rewarding spring rivers for anglers willing to exercise restraint — a river that teaches both precision and stewardship.
+Granite-based upland geology shapes this river.

 The Helmsdale drains roughly the top end of Strath Kildonan from the Badanloch–Scaraben massif southeastward for about 44 kilometres to the North Sea at Helmsdale in Sutherland.
 The upper reach is confined and steep through a narrow strath; the lower reach opens to partly-confined pool-riffle on durable Moine schist and gneiss.
 The river's spate character is pronounced — a fast responder to rainfall with dramatic peak flows and equally quick returns.
 The pools are jewelled and well-known — each has its own name, its own character, its own reputation.
 The river runs through a landscape that feels both wild and worked, with the sense of very old fishing tradition embedded in the banks.
 The cobble and schist wading is secure, the gradient is managed, and the overall sense is of a river that has been understood for centuries but hasn't lost any of its wildness.